luukdv/color.js/README.md

 # color.js 🎨

 Extract colors from an image.
 Images that are present in the DOM are supported, as well as (external) URL's.
-Size: around 1 KB (min + gzip).
+Size: ~0.75 KB (min + gzip).

 ## Installation